avaya-dux/neo-css-library-clean/readmes/how-to-generate-icons.md

 - rename the icons in icons-unicode.js
 - run build-icons script above to create SVG file
 - remove SVG file of the old icon
-- rename the icon entry in iconInfo.tsx
+- rename the icon entry in iconInfo.json
-- update icon in: `staging/src/components/Icons/iconInfo.tsx`